Special Issue "Recent Scientific Advances in Vaccination against Ebola and Marburg Virus Diseases"

 Dear Colleagues,

-Large outbreaks have devastating consequences on the affected populations, which go beyond the lives lost due to the disease itself and also include the lives lost to other diseases that are neglected during outbreaks and substantial socio-economic costs.
+Large outbreaks have devastating consequences on the affected populations, which go beyond the lives lost due to the disease itself and include the lives lost to other diseases that are neglected during outbreaks and the substantial socio-economic costs.

 Dr. Daniela Manno